GLOBAL MARKETS-Shares stumble as US yields rise; sterling dips after BoE rate hike

 Amazon, a bellwether for consumer spending, is expected to report a more than 8% rise in second-quarter revenue, aided by a recovery in the advertising and e-commerce businesses.

-Still, Chinese blue chips .CSI300 rose 0.9% after a private survey showed China's services activity expanded at a faster place in July.
+Still, Chinese blue chips .CSI300 rose 0.9% and Hong Kong's Hang Seng index .HSI added 0.3% after a private survey showed China's services activity expanded at a faster place in July.

 Analysts at Morgan Stanley downgraded China shares to equal weight, given the still-negative earnings revisions and weak return on equity and profit margins.

-(Reporting by Lawrence Delevingne in Boston, Tom Wilson in London and Stella Qiu in Sydney; editing by Jonathan Oatis)
+(Reporting by Tom Wilson in London and Stella Qiu in Sydney; Editing by Mark Potter and Bernadette Baum)

 ((yifan.qiu@thomsonreuters.com))